bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 The streaming component is essential in SJ-Platform.
 The data are fed to the system, transferred between modules and exported to an external storage via streams.

-The system receives data via TCP or Apache Kafka.
-Within SJ-Platform the data are transferred between modules via T-streams.
+The system receives data via **TCP** or **Apache Kafka**.
+Within SJ-Platform the data are transferred between modules via **T-streams**.
 The results are exported to an external storage via output streams which type is determined by the type of the storage.
-For now, Elasticsearch, SQL database and RESTful output stream types are supported.
+For now, **Elasticsearch**, **SQL-database** and **RESTful** output stream types are supported.

-The table below shows what types of streams are required for particular module types.
+The table below shows what types of streams are required as input/output streams for a particular module type.

 ===============  ================================================  ===============================================
 Module type      Input stream                                      Output stream